plotly/plotly.py/doc/python/webgl-vs-svg.md

     thumbnail: thumbnail/webgl.jpg
 ---

-In some examples in the documentation, you'll see figures created using data structures that are native to Python, such as lists and tuples, and which use trace types that render as SVGs.

-This will work fine for many use cases, but may not provide optimal performance with larger datasets.

-For improved performance, consider using WebGL-based traces and NumPy arrays.
+For improved performance, consider using WebGL-based traces and Pandas or NumPy objects.

 <!-- #region -->
 ## WebGL

 `plotly` figures are rendered by web browsers, which broadly speaking have two families of capabilities for rendering graphics:

 - The SVG API, which supports vector rendering
 - The Canvas API, which supports raster rendering, and can exploit GPU hardware acceleration via a browser technology known as WebGL.

 Each `plotly` trace type is primarily rendered with either SVG or WebGL, although WebGL-powered traces also use some SVG.
 The following trace types use WebGL for part or all of the rendering: